 Of course they have to say that the non-vaccinators only “mimicked” valid scientific information, and that we are upholding “unscientifically backed perspectives”; after all, they certainly can’t concede that anything “anti-vaccination” people say might be true!
 But they do consistently seem to find that the non-vaccinators are the ones displaying analytical thinking.
 Perhaps this is because the entire vaccine machine relies on logical fallacies over scientific evidence.

 You’re likely to see a wide variety of logical fallacies in discussions of vaccines (ad hominem attacks being among the most common in personal conversations), but there are a few in particular that the industry relies on or comes back to repeatedly.
 Let’s take a look.

 Logical Fallacy: Assuming Correlation=Causation

 This one is first because it forms much of the foundation of the vaccine argument.
-The primary argument for mass vaccination programs is usually that we introduced vaccines and communicable illnessses declined, therefore, obviously vaccines work.
+The primary argument for mass vaccination programs is usually that we introduced vaccines and communicable illnesses declined, therefore, obviously vaccines work.
 When you see messaging that relies on images like this:

 …then cum hoc ergo propter hoc or its sister fallacy, post hoc ergo propter hoc, is at work.
-These fallacies rely entirely on temporal association to “prove” their points — either that because two things happened together one must be the cause of the other, or that because one thing followed the other, the first must have cause the second.
+These fallacies rely entirely on temporal association to “prove” their points — either that because two things happened together one must be the cause of the other, or that because one thing followed the other, the first must have caused the second.